Website Manager

 Coach & Volunteer Requirements

-Please do not start the Coach & Volunteer Training Registration step until you have completed and downloaded all training course certificates and reviewed all other materials including EWA Policies.
-This registration process requires you to upload all course certificates.
+Please do not start the Coach & Volunteer Training Registration step ( BOTTOM of PAGE) until you have completed and downloaded all training course certificates and reviewed all other materials including EWA Policies.
+This registration process requires you to upload all course certificates and acknowledge understanding of all EWA Policies and Plans related to Health and Safety.

-In compliance with the TN Safe Stars Act and Insurance all volunteers must agree to the following:
+In compliance with Federal Law ( Safe Sports Act), TN Safe Stars Act, and Insurance requirements all volunteers must agree to the following:

 1) Release EWA Sports to conduct a criminal background check.